 The park is very large, but there are many benches and places to sit for those who tire easily.
 A trolley makes its way around the perimeter of the park to make getting around easier.
 There is a ramp and area for wheelchair users at the back.

 Tokyo Sealife Aquarium

 The aquarium is over 30 years old and while adaptations have been made, there are a few areas where the wheelchair friendly path skips some parts of the displays, but 80-90% is viewable.
-The main entrace uses an escalator, so staff will take you to an elevator and then through part of the staff area.
+The main entrance uses an escalator, so staff will take you to an elevator and then through part of the staff area.
 The staff are friendly, but there may be a few times where it is difficult to know where to go.

 Diamond and Flower Ferris Wheel

-The ferris wheel has two wheelchair accessible carriages.
+The Ferris wheel has two wheelchair accessible carriages.
 The elevator going to the boarding deck is a rather small, but a power wheelchair can ride it if it is shorter than 110cm.
-When the accessible carriage arrives, the staff stop the ferris wheel and set up a portable ramp.
+When the accessible carriage arrives, the staff stop the Ferris wheel and set up a portable ramp.
 The carriage is narrow and does not have folding seats, so it is not possible to turn around inside.
 Going in forward allows riders to see Tokyo Disney, entering backward may provide views of Mount Fuji on clear days.

 Crystal View is an observation building that is made of glass and overlooks Tokyo Bay.
 There is both an elevator and a ramp available.
 Taking the elevator to B1 allows easy access to the waterfront.